Friday, February 26, 2016

 Friday, February 19, 2016

-Just hanging out with family and friends
+Hanging out with family and friends

 It’s February in paradise, the high season for tourism, and there is fun for everyone.

-You can buy beautiful crafts, listen to Nashville performers, go deep sea fishing, hang out with friends, or have a visit with a free-roaming crocodile.
+You can buy beautiful crafts, listen to Nashville performers, go deep-sea fishing, hang out with friends, or have a visit with a free-roaming crocodile.

-On Monday night the Mexican Artesian Pavilion was officially opened by local dignitaries.
+On Monday night, the Mexican Artesian Pavilion was officially opened by local dignitaries.
 This national exhibition is here on Isla until February 21st.

-Hidalgo Avenue - after 20 minute down-pour
+Hidalgo Avenue, after 20 minute down-pour

-Now in their 7th year the Island Time Music Fest – and Island Time Fishing Tournament started rocking the island with music and Nashville singers on Monday February 15th.
+Now in their 7th year, the Island Time Music Fest – and Island Time Fishing Tournament started rocking the island with music and Nashville singers on Monday, February 15th.

 Originally a smaller, two-venue event it has grown to include a variety of restaurants and bars scattered around the island.
-And for the diehards, there is still the exciting fishing component of the event – sailfish, marlin, wahoo, Dorado, and yummy tuna.
+And for the diehards, there is still the exciting fishing component of the event – sailfish, marlin, wahoo, Dorado, and tuna.

 All proceeds from the week-long extravaganza go to funding the Little Yellow School House on Isla Mujeres.

-Island Time Music Fest - FB page photo
+Island Time Music Fest photo

-For us we have had a more personal, but very fun time with family members, first-time-to-Mexico cousins, and an assortment of Canadian friends.
+For us, we have had a more personal, but very fun time with family members, first-time-to-Mexico cousins, and an assortment of Canadian friends.

-We ate, drank, napped, ate, drank and napped our way through two laughter-filled weeks.
+We ate, drank, napped, ate, drank, and napped our way through two laughter-filled weeks.

 If the fun doesn’t end soon, we will have to buy our clothes at Jones Tents & Awnings.

-Richard, Scott & Judy (cousins) Lynda, Linda, Lawrie
+Richard, Scott & Judy, Lynda, Linda, Lawrie

 The margaritas at the Soggy Peso are now on the “that's-never-gonna-cross-my-lips-again” list for a number of our friends.
 Something to do with memory loss, I think.